-E-commerce business models can generally be categorized into the following seven categories [4] that includes (i) Business-to-Business (B2B), (ii) Business-to-Consumer (B2C), (iii) Consumer- to-Consumer (C2C), (iv) Consumer-to-Business (C2B), (v) Business-to-Government (B2G), (vi) Government-to-Business (G2B) and (vii) Government-to-Citizen (G2C).
+In overall, E-commerce business models can generally be categorized into the following seven categories [9] that includes (i) Business-to-Business (B2B), (ii) Business-to-Consumer (B2C), (iii) Consumer- to-Consumer (C2C), (iv) Consumer-to-Business (C2B), (v) Business-to-Government (B2G), (vi) Government-to-Business (G2B) and (vii) Government-to-Citizen (G2C).
+The various categories of business model are represented in Fig. 2.

-4.1.
-Business - to - Business

-A website following the B2B business model sells its products to an intermediate buyer (Fig. 1) who then sells the product to the final customer [5].
+In Business - to - Business (B2B) model, a website sells its products to an intermediate buyer, who then sells the product to the final customer [10].
 As an example, a wholesaler places an order from a company's website and after receiving the consignment, sells the end product to the final customer who comes to buy the product at one of its retail outlets.

-Fig. 1.
-Business - to - Business model

-4.2.
-Business - to - Consumer

-A website following the B2C business model sells its products directly to a customer (Fig. 2).
+In Business - to - Consumer (B2C) model, a website following B2C business sells its products directly to a customer (Fig. 3).
 A customer can view the products shown on the website.
 The customer can choose a product and order the same.
-The website will then send a notification to the business organization via e-mail and the organization will dispatch the product/goods to the customer.
+The website will then send a notification to the business organization via e-mail organization will dispatch product/goods to the customer.
 For example, Amazon is the largest bookstore in the world (at www.amazon.com), with 50% of the book market share.
 After gaining a reputation in the bookstore, Amazon expanded the offerings to music, video, gifts and auction.